CoDaS-Lab/Discrete_PIOT/README.md

 Folders:
 ./SRC : source codes for performing PIOT simulations
 ./synthetic : contains python codes for running batch jobs, Jupyter Notebooks for simulations and plots, and pickle files for data in the paper

-Required packages         version
+Required packages and version
-\---------------\         \-----\
+\----------------------------
 conda
 matplotlib                3.3.4
 numpy                     1.19.1